Набряк

 4. 4.
 Packer M, Anker SD, Butler J, et al: Cardiovascular and renal outcomes with empagliflozin in heart failure.
 N Engl J Med 383(15):1413–1424, 2020. doi: 10.1056/NEJMoa2022190

-In older people, use of drugs that treat causes of edema (particularly heart failure) requires special caution, such as the following:
+In older adults, use of medications that treat causes of edema (particularly heart failure) requires special caution, such as the following:

 • Starting doses low and evaluating patients thoroughly when the dose is changed